 According to Personality Hacker, one of the biggest challenges you could face as an INFP type is feeling “out of control in your outer surroundings, and instead of addressing it, you feel overwhelmed, powerless, and withdraw into what others might call ‘procrastination mode.'”
 Luke takes this to a whole new level after Kylo Ren destroys his Jedi academy and either turns or kills all his students.

 Luke went to “the most unfindable place” he could think of for a two stated reasons: to die and to find the oldest Jedi records.
 It’s here that he decides “it’s time for the Jedi to end.”
-He sneers at Rey’s description of him as a hero, as the man who single-handedly faces and defeats darkness.
+He sneers at Rey’s description of him as a hero; as the man who single-handedly faces and defeats darkness (you can get a taste of just how much of a mythic figure he became reading the stories in one of my favorite Star Wars book, The Legends of Luke Skwywalker).
 He’s running way not only from what happened, but from what others expect of him and his old identity.

 It takes a lot to shake an Fi-users deepest convictions and sense of self, but once that happens it’s very hard for them to cope with the inner fallout.
 His whole life has been based on doing what he felt was right and what lined up with his core self.
 For the past 31 years, since he first started training with Yoda, that core identity has been tied to being a Jedi.
 So when Luke runs away, one of the things that he focuses on is reassessing the entire Jedi philosophy.
 The new identity that he finds to explain himself has to do with a legacy of failure and hubris that he sees in himself as well as the Jedi.
 That’s why it’s time for them both to end.